ctsit/nacculator/README.md

   This filter is used to update non blank fields.
 Currently, only adcid is updated to 41.

+* **removePtid**

+  **Filter config required**
+  This filter requires a section in the config called 'filter_remove_ptid' with a single key called 'ptid_format'.
+The value for that key is a regex string to match ptids that are to be kept.

+  This filter is used to remove ptids that may have a different set of ids for a different study, or help limit which ids show up in the final result.

+      config:
+      ptid_format: 11\d.*

+* **removeDateRecord**

+  This filter is used to remove records who may be missing visit dates.
+It searches for rows missing the visit day, month, or year.
+If any of those fields are missing, it removes the row.

 HOW TO Generate New Forms
 ------------------------